 The Veronica Rudge Green Prize in Urban Design is the foremost award recognizing achievement in this field.

-Awarded biennially, the prize recognizes exemplary urban design projects realized anywhere in the world in the past 10 years, with the understanding that such projects often require many years before they are able to demonstrate impacts.
+The prize recognizes exemplary urban design projects realized anywhere in the world in the past ten years, with the understanding that such projects often require many years before they are able to demonstrate impacts.
 Projects must be more than one building or an open space, and are evaluated in terms of their contributions to the public realm and to quality of urban life.
 The project must also demonstrate a humane and worthwhile direction for the design of urban environments.

 2017 Veronica Rudge Green Prize in Urban Design